 How Clonidine Overdose Can Occur

-Catapres overdose has occurred in both adults and in children.
-Catapres overdose in adults is more common simply because they are more likely to be prescribed and have access to the medication.
-Overdose (OD) in adults did occur at times when the only medication taken was Catapres.
-However, it was more likely to occur when the medication was taken with other substances.
-Women were more likely than men to be affected.
+Overdoses have occurred in both adults and children.
+In adults, they are more common simply because they are more likely to be prescribed and access the medication.
+OD in adults did occur at times when the only medicine taken was Catapres.
+However, it was more likely to happen when the drug was taken with other substances.
+Catapres overdose does not occur in the same way each time it happens.

 - Unintentionally taking too much: Sometimes, users might forget they have already taken a dose and end up taking two or more doses at once.
 If they have trouble metabolizing the drug, it may also build up in their system.